thedavidmeister/erratic-statesman/README.md

 # erratic statesman

-All functionality is currently REPL-only.
+All low level functionality is REPL-only.

+`toggl2jira` has a boot task: `boot toggl2jira`.

 ## Environment